MahanSharifi/CONGESTION-CONTROLLED-PIPELINED-RDT-PROTOCOL-OVER-UDP/README.md

 provided to you as a Python 3 file named “packet.py”.

 # Sender
- <host address of the network emulator>,
+* host address of the network emulator,
- <UDP port number used by the emulator to receive data from the sender>,  <UDP port number used by the sender to receive ACKs from the emulator>,  <timeout interval in units of millisecond>, and
+* UDP port number used by the emulator to receive data from the sender,
+* UDP port number used by the sender to receive ACKs from the emulator,
+* timeout interval in units of millisecond, and
- <name of the file to be transferred>
+* name of the file to be transferred

 Upon execution, the sender program goes through 3 stages: (i) connection establishment, (ii) data transmission, and (iii) connection termination.
 In the connection establishment stage, the sender sends